Achievements & Rewards

 1. Incentives and Rewards

 Pupil progress is encouraged and rewarded both formally and informally at Clarendon.
 Informal encouragement will vary, from teacher and situation, but is likely to include positive comments on written work, an encouraging note in homework diaries or a friendly conversation.
-In addition to the active use of assessment for learning, formal encouragement, rewards are based on a system of points which contribute to individual rewards as well as to the pupil’s House.
+In addition to the active use of assessment for learning, formal encouragement, rewards are based on a system of points which contribute to individual rewards as well as to the pupil’s floor group.

 2. Pupil Achievements